psu13/mutable-hakyll/posts/biscuits-and-banjos.md

 We saw Taj Mahal playing with a group younger musicians who were all a bit in awe, and yet also all holding their own.

-Finally, we saw a reunion of the _Chocolate Drops_ in all their forms and with all the other musicians that they directly inspired and influenced.
+Finally, we saw a reunion of the _Chocolate Drops_ in all their forms and with many of the other musicians that they directly inspired and influenced.
 It was an incredible and joyful night.
 Look at it: